SimplicitySpace/VoyatekTestUI/README.md

 Update `APIService.swift` with your backend API URL and authentication tokens if required.

 ### Run the Project
-1. Open `FoodApp.xcodeproj` in Xcode.
+1. Open `VoyatekTestUI.xcodeproj` in Xcode.
 2. Select the appropriate simulator or connect a physical device.
 3. Click **Run (⌘R)** to build and launch the app.